-Terms and phrases in knitting are like shorhand and it's a special language in a way.
+Terms and phrases in knitting are like shorthand and it's like a special language.

-It's used to shorten a long knitting pattern and it actually makes the pattern a little more interesting.
-It also makes it easier to read too.
+They're used to shorten a long knitting pattern and also make the pattern a little more interesting to read.

 As with everything knitting there is always a new knitting word, phrase or knitting term that seems to pop up but you'll learn them as you go along.